Your website is your storefront, dropshipping is your warehouse.. Here’s how we link them together.

 The first place ecommerce stores can run into trouble is with inventory management.
 You need to make sure that when a customer places an order in your store, the order not only goes to your dropshipper, it also updates their inventory so that you’re not selling products that have already been sold to other customers.

-Fortunately, your dropshipper will be using inventory management software to keep track of this.
-You can hook that API up to your website so that the numbers in the inventory reflect what is available.
+Any qualified dropshipper will be using inventory management software to keep track of this, and can provide an API or an ERP system, which we then hook up to your website so that the numbers in the inventory reflect what is available.
 When a product gets low or runs out, your store can update automatically.

 2. Your website needs to connect with your dropshipper’s order management system.

 When a customer places an order, that order needs to be sent to the supplier for fulfillment.
 At the same time, the customer needs to receive an email with an order number so that they know their order went through.
 Then, once the dropshipper fulfills the order, the customer needs to receive an email with a tracking code so they can follow its progress online.

 This may seem complicated, but it’s standard practice, and your customers expect it.
 Fortunately, like the integration with the inventory software, your dropshipper will also have order management software.
 They might even be the same thing.
 With the API for the order management program tied to your website, you can automate every one of these processes.